For some high-risk patients who are in remission, the doctor may recommend stem cell transplantation during the consolidation phase of chemotherapy.

 First the patient receives intensive chemotherapy to kill the remaining leukemic cells in the patient's body.
 This also destroys the normal stem cells in the patient's bone marrow.
 After the chemotherapy, the patient receives an infusion of stem cells to replace the stem cells destroyed by the intensive therapy.
 These new stem cells restore healthy stem cells in the bone marrow that can form new red blood cells, white blood cells and platelets.

-The two main types of stem cell transplantation are:
+There are two main types of stem cell transplantation:

 - Allogeneic stem cell transplantation, using stem cells from a healthy donor